varunpm1/VPRangeSlider/README.md

 # VPRangeSlider
-Simple 2 way slider with custom views and segments.
+Simple 2 way slider with custom views and segments for iOS.
 Similar to price range selector seen in different apps/websites.

 ## Installation